michalhercik/RecSIS/docs/dev-guide-ext.md

 Types and methods:

 - `MeiliSearchSimilarToBlueprint`
-  > Recommendation strategy that takes courses from user's blueprint and finds similar courses using MeiliSearch's [hybrid search](https://www.meilisearch.com/docs/reference/api/search#hybrid-search).
+  > Recommendation strategy that takes courses from user's blueprint and finds similar courses using MeiliSearch's [hybrid search](https://www.meilisearch.com/docs/reference/api/search#hybrid-search) which is configured to uses bert service for embeddings.
+It also filters results to only include informatics courses.
 - `(m MeiliSearchSimilarToBlueprint) Recommend(userID string) ([]string, error)`
   > Does the recommendation and returns course codes of recommended courses.
 - `NewCourses`